sudo-soumya/Birthday-website/README.md

 ## License

 This project is open-source and available for anyone to use and modify.
-Enjoy celebrating your boyfriend's special day!
+Enjoy celebrating your boyfriend/girlfriend's special day!